-A significant tool in understanding your customer base
+Significant tools in understanding your customer base

 You have many customers, they come to you to buy your products and services but do so for different reasons.
 Using segmentations can help your customer understanding through grouping similar types of customers together, giving you the ability to gain a deep understanding of the segment.